 Engaging or continuing to engage Kelly + Partners to provide the Service will evidence your continued acceptance of a binding Services Contract between us and these Terms will apply to all Services performed for you by Kelly + Partners under that Services Contract.

 If no Engagement or Confirmation Letter has been issued in relation to an assignment, our fees will reflect time spent and such other factors as complexity, monetary values involved, specialist input required and the urgency of the matter.
 Goods and services tax (GST) at the prevailing rate will be added to and forms part of our fees.

 Intellectual property rights in all documentation, systems, materials, methodologies and processes brought to any assignment or engagement or created in the course of the assignment or engagement shall remain and be vested in Kelly + Partners.

-We are entitled to vary the Terms of Business at our discretion from time to time and by continuing to instruct us you accept the Terms of Business as in place from time to time.
+We are entitled to vary the Terms at our discretion from time to time and by continuing to instruct us you accept the Terms as in place from time to time.

 The Services Contract sets out the entire agreement and understanding between you and us relating to the Services.
 Without affecting Kelly + Partners responsibilities for other services it is engaged to perform on terms agreed separately in writing, the Services Contract replaces and supersedes any previous agreements, proposals, correspondence, understandings or other arrangements, statements or representations whether written or oral as to any facts or matters relating to you or to Kelly + Partners or the Services.